bartbutenaers/node-red-contrib-ui-babylonjs-3d/README.md

 + Starting from 5/3/2021 I won't be able to develop for a few months, so don't expect any response/fixes/developments soon!
 + When you have a feature request, it is always a big help if you can have a looka at the BabylonJs docs and provide me some info to get started.
 + Before posting a new Github issue, check whether the same issue hasn't been reported already.
++ This node is far from finished, and will certainly contain bugs.
+So keep that in mind while testing!
 + ***THIS NODE IS NOT AVAILABLE ON NPM OR IN THE NODE-RED PALETTE (SEE INSTALLATION COMMAND BELOW)!!!***

 ## Install